rutgercap/minishell/README.md

 - Managing forked processes and pipes

+- Applying test driven development with the unity tester

 ### How to run

 GNU readline library is required to run this.
 Correct path to readline must be included in the makefile.